aiyyappann/EchoVision/README.md

 - **Custom Parsing Logic**: Tailored adjustments to pdfplumber for precise text extraction.
 - **Error Handling**: Robust mechanisms to detect and handle issues during processing.
-- **User-Friendly Interface**: Easy upload of PDF files, summary viewing, and audio download.
+- **User-Friendly Interface**: Easy upload of PDF files, summary viewing, and downloadable outputs.
 - **Configurable Summarization**: Customizable summary length and detail level.
 - **Audio Playback**: Immediate audio playback functionality for instant listening.
+- **Braille PDF Generation**: Creates Braille PDFs of the summaries for printing with Braille printers.

 ---

 ## 🏆 Results

-The system effectively generates audio summaries from IEEE research papers, enhancing academic content accessibility.
-It allows users to consume complex research on-the-go, whether for study, research, or leisure.
+The system effectively generates both audio summaries and Braille PDFs, making textual content more accessible for visually impaired individuals.
+It allows users to consume important information on the go, fostering greater independence and inclusivity.

 ---